szvsw/ParallelFDTD/README.md

 # Matlab

-To use ParallelFDTD from Matlab, follow the installation instructions in the Compiling section below.
+To use ParallelFDTD from Matlab, it must be compiled with the `-DBUILD_MATLAB=on` option.

 ## Basic Usage